tel/old-blog/_posts/2014-08-22-JSON_is_not_object_notation.md

 ---

 And in the mean time, don't steal the "-ON" part of JSON and attach it wherever.
-You probably aren't making an object notation and you probably aren't making a "JavaScript Object" notation.
+You probably aren't making an object notation[^so-what-is-an-object-notation] and you probably aren't making a "JavaScript Object" notation.

+[^so-what-is-an-object-notation]: After batting around the bush this long, *what is an object notation*?
+There are many, but a particularly relevant one for this post is, well, *Javascript*.
+This probably clarifies what makes JSON and other not-object-notations so great---you don't have to `eval` them.

 ## Footnotes